Zywave/booster/src/_areas/design-system/components/tooltips.md

 ## Placement

-Depends on the page element's location, Tooltips can be placed at either top, bottom, right, or left of the related page element.
+Depending on the location, Tooltips can be placed at the top, bottom, right, or left of the related page element.

 ![Tooltip positioning](/images/positioning.svg)